Queen Elizabeth Theatre

 Shay Kuebler

 Vancouver-based dancer, choreographer, and multimedia artist Shay Kuebler makes his Ballet BC debut.
 The new commission from a stellar local talent seeks to examine the hive mind, and the momentum of the group.
-Certain ideas and beliefs can bind a group together and empower them—and just as easily, by a difference of expression, can also create chaos and dissention.
-What do we gain by existing in packs, and what is jeopardized?

 WorkWHICH/ONE